mdrivas/Project4FullStack/README.md

 ## Design Principles of the Site

 # Color Palette
-Our site has a dark mdodern color scheme with a background color of #333, and white text color.
+Our site has a dark modern color scheme with a background color of #333, and white text color.
 Our interactive button elements have gradients.

 # Fonts
 Our site uses Roboto, known for its readability and clean appearance.

 # Layout
 The layout is structured and clean, with a flex-based setup that centers content and aligns it vertically and horizontally to ensure an organized presentation on various devices.
+We also have a sidear for navigation

 # Purpose of the Site
 The site is designed to engage users in an interactive way by allowing them to guess the temperature of different locations around the world.